-Our approach for component classification is based on how software component is reused through the reuse model in order to establish a classification framework over the applicable component domain.
+applicable component domain.
 We employed formal notations presented in [2] to represent component class, along with an example to demonstrate the applicability of the proposed framework.
-Various components are then grouped by coarse grain criteria (structure, function, and behavior).
+Various components are then grouped by coarse grain criteria (structure, function, and behavior) to form component clusters.
 We measured classification correctness by means of recall and precision techniques.
-If the result is satisfactory, we proceed to fine grain classification to ensure proper reuse indicator for the designated components being retrieved.
+If the result is satisfactorily, we proceed to fine grain classification to ensure proper reuse indicator assignment for the designated component or components are being retrieved from the cluster.